 11.3 Notice of an AGM will be published in the appropriate CUT publications, and advertised and announced in appropriate external media approved by the Executive Committee.

-11.4 40 plus one of the members of the Alumni Association, will constitute a quorum.
+11.4 40 members of the Alumni Association, will constitute a quorum.
 In the event that a quorum at the meeting of the Alumni Association is not reached, the meeting may adjourn, and another meeting may be convened, with at least 7 (SEVEN) days’ notice after the AGM, but by no later than 21 (TWENTY-ONE) days after the AGM.
 Any member who wishes to raise any matter at such a meeting must submit written motions in respect of the said matter to the Secretary or the President of the Alumni Association at least 2 (TWO) weeks prior to the date of the meeting.

 11.5 If a follow-up or postponed meeting does not have a quorum at a scheduled sitting, the meeting will proceed; depending on whether the executive and chairperson are present.